jejellyroll-fr/fpdb-3/README.md

 - not working mysql connector on py3.10 -> import MySQLdb (TO DO: find solution )
 - psql not tested (TO DO)
 - try bdd on containers (TO DO)
->translation
+>translation-language
-- mot working translation -> from icu import Locale
+- not working translation -> from icu import Locale(TO DO: find better solution)
 >pokerstove
 - add odds calc (fast solution-> use Pokerprotools online WIP) -> prokerprotool is down (TO DO: other option install on pc, or use other lib ploev,treys...
 WIP)
 >replayer
 - not working ->fixed
-- rethink the distribution of players around the table
+- rethink the distribution of players around the table (TO DO: rework)
 - dev specific web front (TO DO: stay with python, exemple django or other laguage like js, exemple react.js)
 >import
 - correct bug on winamax (no SB)->Fixed
-- correct bug go fast (adding holdhup(extra cash->special rake 10%), error collected pot>total pot)->fixed
+- correct bug go fast (adding holdhup(extra cash->special rake 10%), error collected pot>total pot)->fixed(TO DO REWORK: include Chaz's methode, better way to do)
 - correct bug starting  hand razz guiringcashplayer
-- PMU not working siteid error
+- PMU not working siteid error(TODO)
 - correct bug import from pokertracker summary (TODO)
 >graphviz
 - use more modern lib (plotty ...)
 - improve visualization (TODO)
 >stats
 - to verify
-- add spin stats (TODO)
+- add spin stats (TODO: CeV depending on calculation )
 >hud
 - windows not working (error) -> Fixed
 - mac disappear behind the table -> fixed(Big sur)->regression Bug :(